TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

 ??? question "FR Anime Tier 03 - [Click to show/hide]"

     - WIP
-    - Groups with no or little activity that have at some point made an interesting release.
-Which is either the only one available (in VOSTFR/MULTi) or still top of its category.
+    - Groups with no or little activity that have at some point made an interesting release which is either the only one available (in VOSTFR/MULTi), or still top of its category.
     - Groups that haven't released much or are not well recognized. (yet)
-    - Groups doing only anime, that have retired (or no longer exist) and may not have the best quality by todays standards.
+    - Groups doing only anime that have retired (or no longer exist) and may not have the best quality by today's standards.

 ??? example "JSON - [Click to show/hide]"